 As your baby ages, he or she will bond with people who regularly care for them.
-Since your baby is depended on caregivers, these are the strongest connections.
-If you're wondering when your baby starts loving you, the answer is immediate.
+Since your baby is dependent on caregivers, these are the strongest connections.
+If you're wondering when your baby starts loving you, the answer is right away.

 How Do Babies Show Their Love?

 Even though babies feel a lot of affection, they don't always show it as clearly as you might think.
 The more you know about your baby, the better equipped you'll be to pick up on these subtle signs that they care about you.

 Before your baby turns 8 months old, it'll be difficult to pick up on these signs.
 They'll be very subtle!
 Look for these signs of your baby's love:

 - He cries for you

 - She loves to look into your eyes

 - She smiles at you